Italy seizes Sea-Watch 3 rescue vessel | DW | 20.05.2019

 Since 2015, nearly half a million irregular migrants have made the dangerous journey across the central Mediterranean and made landfall in Italy, according to the International Organization for Migration (IOM).

-In a bid to prevent them from reaching European shores, Italy has trained the Libyan coast to intercept boats carrying migrants.
+In a bid to prevent them from reaching European shores, Italy has trained the Libyan coastguard how to intercept boats carrying migrants.
 The training was supported by the EU.

 Every evening, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.